 - Prebid Mobile

 - Prebid Video

-Where the latter two are extensions for the core prebid server basically.
+Where the latter three are extensions on the core Prebid server.

-What are the advantages of server-side header bidding through HB Manager?
+What are the advantages of server-side header bidding through a solution like the Relevant Yield HB Manager?

 - A solution for latency issues - faster loading of ads.

-- Why does it work better for Rich Media: Videos are often slow to load, so switching to server-side bidding greatly improves user experience.
-A server-side implementation is also the only way to show ads on Over-the-top (OTT) devices.
+- It works better for Rich Media: videos are often slow to load, so switching to server-side bidding greatly improves user experience.
+A server-side implementation is also the only way to show ads on over-the-top (OTT) devices.

 - Unified Header bidder reporting through our HB Analytics solution, which covers both client-side and server-side header bidder reporting.

-- Easy set-up: Identical setup as the client-side and no extra mapping; just activate with a single button if you want to run with the same settings as client-side.
-You can also differentiate your demand sources based on which call type you utilize, making sure you work with the best sources in each individual case and mediatype.
+- Easy set-up: identical setup as the client-side and no extra mapping; just activate with a single button if you want to run with the same settings as client-side.
+You can also differentiate your demand sources based on the call type you utilize, making sure you work with the best sources in each individual case and mediatype.

 - Switch between methods by pressing a button, or even run in parallel.
-You can mix load types on a placement level, really customize your website, to utilize the perfect call structure on each individual level.
+You can mix load types on a placement level to utilize the perfect call structure on each individual level.

 What are the drawbacks of server-side header bidding?